#273: CoCalc: A fully colloborative notebook development environment Transcript

 20:00 At a certain point, I can collect the assignment, grate it and return it to them.
 And I want that to all be integrated in the system.
 So we implemented that, and then in 2014, and then iterated on it and polished that kind of functionality over the years.
 So now co calc has its own integrated course management system, where you paste in a list of email addresses of all of your students, they get invited, and they have their own little private workspace, a Docker container where they work on content for the course.
 And they periodically receive assignments, the assignments just appear in their project.
 And they work on it.
 And they don't have to do anything, just submit the result.
 It's just when it's due, it gets collected.
 So that functionality is integrated into Coachella.
 And it's done in a way where while the students are working, you can see their cursor moving, you can like, basically, you can look over their shoulder and see how they're doing and see if they're running into errors.
 See if things are working well, right, get a report of when they were working.
 If you wonder how their notebook got to a particular state, we have this time trouble feature.
 It's kind of like a track changes, you click a button and you get a slider.
 And it shows you exactly what the notebook was at about every three seconds, as it's been edited actively, that's pretty fine grained.
 Yeah, it's very, very fine grained.
 And the students also have access to it.
 And so I often notice students, when I would walk around in a physical classroom with them, they'd be working, they'd say, I had this figured out five minutes ago, and I messed it up.
 And it's really hard to just undo, you know, back five minutes in time in a Jupyter notebook, especially, which doesn't even have the global and do.
 So with time travel, they just have a separate paddle right next to the notebook, which is every version of the notebook every three seconds.
 And so they can just look and see exactly what they had five minutes ago, copy, paste it back over.
 And they're, they're back in business.
 So it's a kind of reproducibility in a really practical sense.
 That's super interesting.
 I did notice that that jumped out at me that the the time travel story was pretty cool.
 I didn't realize it was every three seconds, that's great.
 And I suspect very high already exchanging that data with a server for sync for the collaborative side.
 So just save it right? how this came about was, I implemented an algorithm in 2014, for real time collaboration called differential sync, which is passes around lots of messages.
 It's this really weird, complicated algorithm.
 And it doesn't record any history of what happened.
 And then an undergraduate, Jonathan Lee, who was working on Coachella as a student project, he added in some sort of time travel history feature, because I think maybe had some like online hack pad to forget about it, right, I looked at what he was doing, I realized that you could basically rewrite our whole sync algorithm or come up with a different sync algorithm that automatically recorded history.
 And that was sort of the basis for the real time sync as well.
 So I threw out the old algorithm we were using, wrote a new one.
 And it made his thing he was implementing a lot easier to implement.
 And then I started using it just in coding, like I'm editing a Python file or a TypeScript file or something.
 And I realized, hey, five minutes ago, I had some code that I wanted, and I don't want to undo to get it.
 It was not put in git, yet.
 It's gone.
 But with time travel, I just have it there.
 So now whenever I'm coding, it's like a critical, I don't know tool for me, I can't imagine writing code without having the slider that gives me all past states in my code.
 Well, it's a little bit like writing a document in Google Docs, or sheets or something like that, right?
 No, I don't envision that I ever have to save or I or anything, it doesn't quite have that fine grained slider feel to it.
 But you know, I was watching a show yesterday as like a sitcom type thing.
 And the joke was these college or high school aged kids were working on some it was actually advanced math in their, on their laptop, and like, there was a power surge and their laptop died and they lost all their work.
 I'm just like, What do you mean, you lost all your work, right?
 Like this is such an outdated show from I feel really sad actually.
 But still, like the concept of my work is not being saved.
 It's kind of wild with kukuk.
 I also with development, I've always assumed that for a while, we had a lot of bugs, and you'd have to refresh your browser a lot because of you know, memory leaks, or it just crashes.
 So I've always designed to kind of assuming that you're going to have to refresh your browser frequently, or your network connection is really flaky.
 And so a second issue after you type something in it goes to the server.
 And that's it.
 That's all just like, after that happens, you can refresh your browser and you'll be exactly where you were.
 And so that's just the assumption with medical system that your browser is going to be crashing all the time your networks terrible.
 It's not true.
 Now it is, but it's a little bit like the chaos engineering from Netflix, right?
 Like, let's just throw monkeys into the, you know, wrenches into the mix or whatever analogy you want and say, let's design assuming that it's going to be wrecked.
 That's also a fundamental design constraint with collaboration, I think, with CO calc, you make a project which is a Docker container, use Jupyter notebooks in it, and you invite collaborators to work on it.
 And the collaborators could easily in a few keystrokes cause all kinds of damage.
 And so you want to be able to trust adding collaborators.
 And so with CO calc as the edit your files, all the changes are saved and if you want to revert back to before they messed it up, you just do that and you won't have to worry about anything being lost.
 Also

 25:00 The files on disk are snapshotted, every 20 minutes, like the complete state of all the files.
 So if they accidentally delete all the files, you can, you might lose a few minutes, you're not going to lose very much.
 And there's no way for collaborators that you add to delete the history of editing.
 So it's really immutable.
 It just is moving forward, immutable, the only way to delete it is to create a support request and ask us to delete it.
 Lisa, that's great.
 In a teaching context, that's really good.
 Look, if you want to have like a scientific paper you published where you have no history of it, copy, paste.
 Here's the new version, right?
 I mean, same thing with Google Docs, I work on something and I share the Google Doc with someone else.
 Yeah, say it's like a business proposal or something.
 I assume that what I've typed, they're going to potentially go and look at so either export as a PDF, or just, you know, just know, when you go into, that's how it's going to be and it's just, that's fine, right?
 Yes.
 So let's run out this teaching side of things, I guess, really quick.
 So probably in the fall, I don't know what the world is gonna look like, fingers crossed, it's vaccines, everything's are well, but you know, that's not necessarily the likely outcome.
 So there's probably a lot of features both Middle High college and even grad school level teachers thinking, I'm going to have to do this online.
 One option is I get a whiteboard, and I write on it with a pen, you know, like a digital pen.
 To teach something, it sounds like this might be a better option for certain types of classes, at least as a side by side with a video call or something.
 We say to those people, like, how could they use it?
 What role would it fill there, if you ever had like a computer lab part to your class where you wanted all the students to work on a Jupyter notebook or something like that, a cookout basically just put stuff in the cloud, in a way where you really can walk around and look at students work, and you know, jump in and start editing, and see when they're active.
 So it solves that.
-And it makes it a lot easier to have homework assignments that involve Jupiter, could I have like 20 students and just open 20 tabs and just, you know, command all the arrow between my students.
+And it makes it a lot easier to have homework assignments that involve Jupyter, could I have like 20 students and just open 20 tabs and just, you know, command all the arrow between my students.
 And you also, whenever they have an issue, they can type a chat in the side and you'll see a notification, and you can click on that notification.
 And you'll open exactly their document.
 But yeah, absolutely.
 You could, you could just command you can just tell through all the students or if you had a really big monitor, watch them all at once.
 Exactly, yeah.
 But that 55 inch 4k TV good use, we are constantly being contacted by instructors who are basically being forced to move classes online and looking into options, they find Coke, they think it might work, maybe not.
 They ask us a bunch of questions, the answers are all Yes.
 And then they're amazed and they start using it.
 So people often assume I think some of the things that we can do well, probably nothing can do them yet.
 But we can do that now.
 So very cool.
 Now, I was gonna say this question for a little bit later.
 But let me jump in ahead.
 Because it might be more relevant here.
 What does this cost?
 Is it?
 I know there's a free tier and you can go over to cocao.com?
 And do stuff for free?
 But is this teaching a course free?
 Or what's the story there, you can use co calc for free in a couple of ways.
 But if you really want to teach a course and have a good how the students have a good experience, etc, then it's basically I mean, there's a range of different costs, but basically think $15 per student, that's roughly on average, when it comes out to there's a few that students can pay directly or you can have your university pay us or something else.
 Yeah, I mean, it seems like maybe in a high school scenario, you might have the school district pay, but in a college scenario, and students are used to just pay and pay.
 I remember, when I went to my first I first started out in community college, and I paid my tuition, and it was like $400, like, imagine that right?
 For a full like 15 hours course.
 And then I went to the bookstore.
 And it was like $600.
 I'm like, how can the books cost more than the entire tuition of all the courses like this doesn't make any, like $200 for a chemistry book or something like that.
 And so I think 15 bucks to take a math courses is probably a drop in the bucket.
 And it's probably easy enough.
 If there's a textbook, it's about the sales tax on the textbook, it's about the cost of the sales tax on the textbook.
 Yeah, it's interesting when you know, from a, starting a business side of things, some universities, it's the culture that always students pay directly and other universities that would be it's considered unethical and crazy to have the students pay directly.
 It's kind of like random which one it is, like University of Washington, the students pay.
 That's that's just how it is.
 Whereas various universities and other places, it would be considered just crazy to do that.
 Right.
 Right.
 How interesting.
 Well, if you're talking Mathematica, or MATLAB or maple, like student pay is like, a lot of money, yours, but there's the base rate, but oh, I also need the wavelet decomposition toolbox.
 And I need this other toolbox.
 And now all of a sudden, it is legitimately really expensive.
 Alright, cool.
 So the teaching side, I think it's really interesting.
 And maybe let's talk about some of the other things that it does.
 So you talked about the time machine thing, and that's a form of version control.
 It's a little less structured than I'm saving a point in time actively.

 30:00 Is there a way to integrate this with a GitHub like a thing? or external source control?
 Can I export it?
 How does that happen?
 It Coachella project is literally just a Docker container running Ubuntu currently 1804 bit seem to be 2004.
 And you can use the terminal and any Git commands in the terminal.
 That's what people free.
 So there's like in the Docker, the shared Docker collaborative space, there's a sage work book or something to that effect plus the other files, and I can just get add those things, get in it, and then get pushing git add until you just have a home directory, it's a file system, the default free quote is three gigabytes per project, you can create as many projects as you want.
 And within a project, you can say, you know, git clone git, pull git push git add, and just use all the Git commands, which usually is pretty easy, because anything you could possibly imagine wanting to do with git, you just Google it, and you find it pretty quickly.
 There's like 10 examples.
 Yeah, for sure, for sure.
 But there's no graphical integration.
 Yeah, it's all like you use the terminal chair.
 What about file exchange?
 Is there like a Draggy, droppy Yo, in the tool, or do I have to use SCP or anything like that, there's a pretty nice, I guess, File Explorer application inside of Coachella.
 And it has drag and drop functionality that you can just drag a file or directory from your desktop, onto the file listing, and it just gets uploaded automatically.
 And next to any file, there's a download button.
 So you can tell the files back, you can also set up an SSH key just like in GitHub, either for an individual project or across all projects you're using.
 And once you upload an SSH key, your public key, then you can SSH to any of your projects.
 And then you could use your are seeing course some graphical tool on your desktop to sync files back and forth.
 Yeah, it's really just like a remote Linux server, basically.
 Yeah.
 Cool.
 So you say Docker, a lot of people hear Docker, they think transients,

 31:54 Is there like a persistent map volume or something like that, where it's kind of permanent, we have a really cool thing, what we do is, we have this, it feels like you're running a Docker container that's about where the image is about 300 gigabytes.
 Because we install every Python like 9500 Python packages, like 10 different versions of sage, and everything, a whole bunch of versions of Anaconda just we install everything and the kitchen sink.
 But what we do is we store all of that in persistent in a disk somewhere.
 And then NFS mounted into a Docker container when the Docker container spins up.
 And we also plug a home directory into that Docker container.
 And so you have a fairly lightweight little Docker container, that via remote file systems has a huge amount of useful information inside of it.
 Yeah.
 And it's cool.
 It's important, because we want to be able to start to think fairly quickly.
 And yeah, yeah, every little bit of computational resource.
 You want to keep that right.
 Yeah.
 Yeah.
 Speaking of which, Where are you running this? when I, when I go to cocao?
 Can I calculate Where do I calculate?
 It's on Google Cloud Platform in Google Compute Engine? and physically, it's on the East Coast?
 Currently, that seems like one of the best choices, right?
 Like, that's where my servers are there, New York City, actually right now.
 But it's, you know, you got to pick somewhere, it's good for us.
 It's good for Europe, it's less good for other folks.
 But, you know, you got to pinpoint somewhere in the globe.
 That's probably like as terms of user, at least from what I experienced, that's a good place.
 We have a lot of users in Europe.
 And so it makes sense. timewise.
 We do plan to expand to other data centers when we have more users.
 And also one of our main developers, Harold Chile, lives in Austria.
 And so he wants it to be at least not ridiculously far from.
 Yeah, no, that makes perfect sense.
 I agree.
 I think it's a good spot.
 You talked about running graphical software, I guess.
 Let me go back and touch on one other thing.
 You talked about all these packages.
 So it sounds like if I can SSH in or I can go to the bash shell through cocao coms live interactive bits, I can I can pip install whatever I want.
 When I get in there.
 Yes, you can put through your pip install.
 And it just installs it into tilde slash dot local.
 And yes, you can stall any packages, you might find that almost anything you want to install already been installed.
 Because our Python environments have basically everything anybody's ever requested.
 Since 2014. data entered Python, is it Anaconda?
 What's what do I get?
 When I Yes, in the sense that it's there's a Python two system why to Python three system wide, there's several versions of Anaconda.
 There's each version of sage has its own Python install inside of it.
 So there are many many different pythons available.
-If you look at the list of Jupiter kernels that we have there.
+If you look at the list of Jupyter kernels that we have there.
 It's you know, takes up the whole page.
 Interesting.
-So speaking of Jupiter and Jupiter kernels, it sounds like Sage math is slightly different than Jupiter itself, Jupyter notebooks, but also that there's some compatibility between like, could I take a Jupyter notebook, i pi and B, whatever the extension is, and drop it up there and work on it in CO calc.
-You can use Jupyter notebooks we have a reimplementation of the Jupiter stack but
+So speaking of Jupyter and Jupyter kernels, it sounds like Sage math is slightly different than Jupyter itself, Jupyter notebooks, but also that there's some compatibility between like, could I take a Jupyter notebook, i pi and B, whatever the extension is, and drop it up there and work on it in CO calc.
+You can use Jupyter notebooks we have a reimplementation of the Jupyter stack but

-35:00 It uses standard Jupiter kernels.
-And it's designed to be as compatible as we can possibly make it with, you know, the official upstream Jupiter project.
-And that's a big difference, I think from some of the other Jupiter ish implementations, like co lab in kaggle.
-Like, we have all the same menu options as Jupiter classic.
-And we really I put, you know, basically my to do list when implementing the new version of Jupiter for coke calc was to implement every single feature that Jupiter classic has.
+35:00 It uses standard Jupyter kernels.
+And it's designed to be as compatible as we can possibly make it with, you know, the official upstream Jupyter project.
+And that's a big difference, I think from some of the other Jupyter ish implementations, like co lab in kaggle.
+Like, we have all the same menu options as Jupyter classic.
+And we really I put, you know, basically my to do list when implementing the new version of Jupyter for coke calc was to implement every single feature that Jupyter classic has.
 Maybe we're at 99%.
 But we, our goal is to be 100% compatible at school.
-So it sounds like if you're a student in your top, you know talking to them about here's they know Jupiter or they're looking at Jupiter documentation, they know pretty much just work.
+So it sounds like if you're a student in your top, you know talking to them about here's they know Jupyter or they're looking at Jupyter documentation, they know pretty much just work.
 Yeah.
-Not only that in CO calc, we have our built in Jupiter client, but we also have a button that you can click which runs a Jupiter classic server from the project.
+Not only that in CO calc, we have our built in Jupyter client, but we also have a button that you can click which runs a Jupyter classic server from the project.
 And then it's, you're looking at exactly as they literally is.
-Yeah, it is Jupiter classic.
+Yeah, it is Jupyter classic.
 And we have another button there is JupyterLab.
-So you can fully just use JupyterLab or Jupiter classic to interact with your project instead of coke kalx view of the project, did you probably lose the collaboration at that point?
+So you can fully just use JupyterLab or Jupyter classic to interact with your project instead of coke kalx view of the project, did you probably lose the collaboration at that point?
 Yeah, because those don't have collaboration.
 But you lose the collaboration, but but at least you can get 100% compatibility with those programs.
 Right, right.
 That's a good escape hatch.
 One thing that I thought was pretty interesting, I didn't necessarily expect was I saw on the documentation x 11.
 Yes, that's like a remote windowing system for full on like Linux applications that are Windows based.
 So you can do that in here as well.
 Yes, this is kind of weird.
 But there's a couple of html5 based x 11 servers out there like Apache guacamole and extra people.
 Every once in a while, people requested that we add something like that to cook calc.
 And it was always like, you know, they can do 99% of what they need to teach this class.
 But there's this 1%, where they want to use an old Java application with a graphical interface for a few days in the class to look at some data, or you know, something like that.
 And so I decided to finally try to figure out how to do it and ended up writing an expert client.
 So I took so extra x pra is some excellent server that runs under Linux, and it has an html5 client that they have.
 And I took their code.
 And I basically rewrote it in a way that would be like paint the screen on an HTML canvas or something like that, it sends you a bunch of data and then use an html5 canvas to display that data, and you handle clicks, and so on.
 So I just rewrote their client to fit into co calc, collaboratively like you can have multiple people looking at the same excellent application.
 And when somebody moves the cursor, you'll see the cursor move around.
 So Wow, that's actually really cool actually did the gotcha is just the you know, it's over the network.
 So it's slow.
 There can be latency, which is really annoying for graphical application.
 Yeah, but it's it exists, it's better than nothing.
 There are a few like if you want to play around with tickle TK to do some old school Python, graphical user interface development for like, you know, an assignment in a class, you can totally do that in CO calc, you can fire up idle, which is the official Python, you know, graphical interface that nobody uses.
 But the official Yeah, and you can type in some commands to pop up graphics, and they'll work.
 Yeah, that's pretty neat.
 Or you can run GIMP or Declan or Inkscape or something.
 Yeah.
 So I don't think it gets used a lot.
 But again, it was really a mean, at the very edge case, that would be something that stops somebody from teaching a course, or otherwise using Coke, right?
 Or they have this one GUI interface that they did for this research project.
 And they want to move the research project there.
 Yeah.
 And if they're going to do that they need they need it to work or something.
 Right.
 Yeah.
 Yeah.
 Very interesting.
 All right.
-Well, what else is notable, you know, somebody jumps out at me is you kind of have like MATLAB support and a bit go on since right with through octave, tell people about that the octave Jupiter kernel, we, you know, make sure that graphics work nicely.
-And yeah, so you can use octave octave is very similar to Matt love least for the basic language and your Jupiter and into the graphical interface we just talked about.
+Well, what else is notable, you know, somebody jumps out at me is you kind of have like MATLAB support and a bit go on since right with through octave, tell people about that the octave Jupyter kernel, we, you know, make sure that graphics work nicely.
+And yeah, so you can use octave octave is very similar to Matt love least for the basic language and your Jupyter and into the graphical interface we just talked about.
 There's also an octave clients, which, you know, shows octave graphics and kind of looks like MATLAB, I don't know much about octave.
 I haven't.
 I used to do some MATLAB stuff.
 But I never do think that octave How close are those two things very close.
 But there's deep functionality first, certain special domains that aren't implemented in Octave, but are available.
 And it's like, there's always toolboxes.
 And so on the right there.
 Yeah, I think is nearly compatible.
 Cool.
 So that's, that's a pretty good option.
 And again, online as part of this thing.
 Yeah.
 And other things to note about co calc, you can run co calc yourself, there's a Docker image that we regularly update.
 And so you just type a command in Docker and you're running your own calc server, on your laptop or on a remote server.
 So it's like a mini version of calc with all the same functionality that you run locally or or anywhere you want.
 Yeah, very cool.
 Okay.
 Nice. low tech.
 We already talked about the tech in chat.
 And for those who don't know, law tech is a markup language, kind of like HTML but for visually accurate mathematical representation.

 40:00 So if you want to do a sum from n equals one to 1000, it has the little n equals one at the bottom and 1000 of that, like, it's the representation that you would write in, you know, proper math class.
 Right?
 So it's kind of a markup for that.
 And you, you'll have some pretty good support for that there as well.
 Yeah, so it's what everybody who writes papers and math and physics and probably some other areas in academia, we'll use, for sure, because it looks very, very professional.
 It has excellent support for cross referencing between different sections, and splitting your document up into different files, and so on.
 So we fully support that.
 Also, there's a package called PAETEC, like use PACKAGE P y, and then you go backslash, p y.
 And then right in your law tech document, you can type a Python, a bit of Python code, and it gets evaluated whenever the document gets updated.
 So that's pretty cool.
 And there's something called Sage tech, which lets you embed plots in arbitrary stage code in your document, which automatically get updated when the document gets compiled.
 And we make that very easy to use inside of calc, so you don't have to install anything or mess with anything.
 It just works.
 Yeah.
 And one of the things I thought was pretty cool.
 There was right on the home screen, you've got representation of some nice is not that fancy, but it is, you know, proper law, tech representation of, you know, fractions and square roots and stuff.
 So you say, Show, law tech.
 So you've got a solver that solves an equation.
 And then you say, Just show me the tech of the solution.
 And boom, there it is.
 That's pretty cool.
 You just say logic of the solution, then it shows you the code that you would put into a law tech document, or a markdown file to get that beautiful formula.
 Cool.
 So it shows you that like the law tech markup, the dollar, whatever.
 Yeah, exactly.
 Yeah.
 Okay.
 That's basically a feature of sage, and other systems, like sim pi has something similar, where you build up some complicated answer.
 And then you just say, give me the logic, that I don't have to try to convert this ASCII looking thing into something nice, because you'll make a typo.
 Yeah, that's, you definitely know what that yeah.
 So another thing that stood out to me was that you have database support for things like Postgres, and what, you know, again, it's just a bun to Linux.
 So we have a lot of things pre installed that people requested.
 And it's just sitting there.
 And you can use it from using Python or other languages.
 Yeah, sure.
 So maybe you analyze some data, throw it in there, put some indexes on it, and let to ask a bunch of questions, quick and fast.
 But the nice thing is, it's all in one place, like all in the same site, all in the same container.
 You can work with some Python code, you can use it in a Jupyter notebook, you can play around with the data from a database, and then write a paper and lawtech. all in the same place.
 Yeah, with collaborators.
 Yeah, that's really cool.
 And it's all saved there.
 Very nice.
 So there's a bunch of other features that we're not talking about.
 But these all seem really, really cool.
 And the collaborative bits are really neat.
 Like, there's our support and other stuff.
 I guess maybe we could talk a little bit getting shorter on time here, I guess.
-But talk a little bit about some of the internals, you already mentioned that it's basically your own reimplementation of the Jupiter stack.
-Because the way Jupiter worked, it didn't really support real time operation, right?
-Yeah, basically, Jupiter has a front end client that takes a receives a bunch of messages from the kernel, it's kind of a proxy from the backend to the front end client.
+But talk a little bit about some of the internals, you already mentioned that it's basically your own reimplementation of the Jupyter stack.
+Because the way Jupyter worked, it didn't really support real time operation, right?
+Yeah, basically, Jupyter has a front end client that takes a receives a bunch of messages from the kernel, it's kind of a proxy from the backend to the front end client.
 And the front end client decides what to do with all that information.
 So the huge amount of processing goes on on the front end.
 And with CO calc, that kind of model really doesn't make sense for us.
-So instead, what happens is back on our servers, we process all the messages from the Jupiter kernel, and then figure out what how that should make the document evolve.
+So instead, what happens is back on our servers, we process all the messages from the Jupyter kernel, and then figure out what how that should make the document evolve.
 And we just synchronize the document between the front end and the back end.
-And it's a very different architecture than Jupiter currently has.
+And it's a very different architecture than Jupyter currently has.
 And so it made real time sync difficult.
-I did implement real time sync directly on top of Jupiter classic for a couple of years.
+I did implement real time sync directly on top of Jupyter classic for a couple of years.
 But we've mostly worked.
 But every once in a while things that go wrong.
 And I'm getting complaints from users.
 And I really wanted that last 1% to work.
 And it really, I was, you know, kept trying to figure out how to do it.
 And I couldn't find any way to do it besides just rewriting the whole thing, which took months and months of effort.
 It's one of those things that doesn't sound like a tough decision, or, hey, we're gonna have to do this.
 Here we go.
 You have to underestimate the difficulty in order to start.
 Otherwise, you wouldn't do it.
 Exactly.
 I bet we could pull this off two months later, you're like, boy, yeah, this was more than I bargained for.
 Exactly.
 Now you're committed, right?
 Yep.
 Yep.
 Yeah.
 And it and we continue to be committed.
 So we have to implement every extension as well, we have to re implement all the extensions.
 So we, you know, prioritize that based on what is most in demand.
 So like, people want the Table of Contents extension digit groups, we have to re implement that.
 So we don't get anything for free.
 Do you have telemetry and stuff like that, that tells you what's going on or is it sort of support requests coming in.
 We have a lot of telemetry because of this time travel, recording everything that's happening and so on, but we basically ignore it for the most part and make our day

 45:00 Development decisions in a direction based almost entirely on support requests from users.
 We make it very easy for users to ask us questions, just click a button help in the top of the screen, type something, and then we get get the support request.
 And so that really drives our development.
 It's just what people are wanting and willing to share.
 We also have a discord chatroom, where people often tell us what they want.
 Nice.
 So there's probably a lot of Python going on here.
 But there's also probably a lot of JavaScript being basically a very fancy single page application.
 Exactly.
 Right.
 Yeah, it's a lots lots of TypeScript code, both the front end and the backend is mostly JavaScript.
 But we use Python, mostly for managing the complicated back end stuff, like getting projects to run and moving data around and manage.
 And there's just a lot of like tests that periodically happened on a Kubernetes cluster.
 And monitoring tasks.
 And but calc is mostly a TypeScript application.
 So because it you know, a lot of it runs in the web browser.
 And that's just the canonical English these days.
 It sadly, is I wish that the story could be a little bit different.
 I mean, on one hand, I lament it for Python on the other, you know, what other environment?
 Is there only one language?
 Yeah, it's pretty amazing how JavaScript has been dominant.
 Other things haven't really picked up in the browser.
 That's really surprising things like Dart, and things just haven't caught on yet.
-And a lot of the foundations we might have with webassembly, and so on, I guess I'll take us on a slight diversion, I really wish that there was a way to have more runtimes running as web assembly in the browsers, right?
-I mean, on one hand, you say, well, it sees you compile it to web assembly, and then you can just link it and download it.
+And a lot of the foundations we might have with webassembly, and so on, I guess I'll take us on a slight diversion, I really wish that there was a way to have more runtimes running as WebAssembly in the browsers, right?
+I mean, on one hand, you say, well, it sees you compile it to WebAssembly, and then you can just link it and download it.
 But no app is gonna say it's acceptable.
 I have a 10 megabyte download to get my page to show, right?
 Yeah, maybe if it's something like kokako, you're there for a while, but like, not in the general sense.
 But you know, if you had a set of canonical, like, here's the Java runtime, here's the dotnet.
 Here's the C, Python, here's the and those just got shipped as part of Firefox, Chrome edge, and that you didn't have to download them all of a sudden, you know, we wouldn't be free from JavaScript.
 But that's a world I see in the future.
 It doesn't sound like Python on the front end has a lot of value to you guys, at this moment.
 We don't get any requests for that from our users ever.
 I don't know if that's because there aren't lots.
 I i'm not saying that there.
 There isn't a huge demand for it.
 It's just that I think maybe other sites like repeat, and just other things already solved that problem.
 So people don't come to us because they don't need us for that.
 To solve that problem.
 You already have a way for them to execute Python.
 Yeah.
 Right.
 It happens back there on on the server in a totally fine way.
 It would really be just for you guys.
 So that you could say we'd rather write Python, if that were the case, I don't even know if that necessarily makes sense, right?
 Because you probably have nice front end frameworks yo is doing the binding is TypeScript and react js and TypeScript, pretty good, and provides a lot of value.
 And it kind of fits into the browser ecosystem.
 So there's that I mean, pythons somehow developed as a language that's super good for data science and scripting and a lot of types of applications.
 But I think TypeScript and JavaScript have developed to be really good for asynchronous applications, where you, you're often responding to a flow of events, and where everything is done as non blocking as possible.
 And most code Yeah, because our code runs very quickly, and it's responding to things.
 So it's the kind of tend to be solving different problems well, or differently, right?
 Well, that's what you get when you write a language that has no mechanism for synchronous.
 Yeah.
 All right, it has to be called backer async and await relays, depending on how modern it is.
 Interesting.
 All right.
 Well, it sounds like a pretty cool project.
 I mean, it's, I love the collaborative side of this thing.
 And when I heard Coke, and I thought about it, I envisioned the notebook thing to be very collaborative, but I didn't expect, you know, collaborative, gooeys, collaborative Linux terminals, collaborative, all these things.
 I think this is, you know, a higher level of collaboration that I realized, which is, you know, a real testament to what you guys built.
 Cool.
 Yeah.
 All right, William, before I let you out here, though, I got to ask you the two questions, and I'm looking forward to answer this one.
 First of all, if you're going to write some code, what editor Do you use, so calc itself, when I started writing it, I also bought one of the original Chromebooks from Google, I can't remember is called but it was one of the nice ones.
 Yeah, but it was really running Chrome OS, which was very limited back in 2013 2014.
 And I decided to write co calc entirely from within co calc.
 And you know, I bootstrapped it a little bit to get going.
 But then after that, all the development since then has been from within co calc.
 So really, the editor under the hood is code mirror.
 But I've developed you know, added a ton of extensions to code near and functionality just, for example, if you're editing a page of code, you can split it horizontally vertically, as many times as you want.
 And look at lots of different points in the document.
 There's code for syntax highlighting, the time travel feature, just a kind of consider that a basic

 50:00 Need for editing code.
 Now I find it impossible to imagine editing code without that.
-So the one thing that is really lacking from co calc for beautiful ideas VS code style language server protocol support where you get extensive information about typing and other sort of static analysis of your code.
+So the one thing that is really lacking from co calc for beautiful ideas VS Code style language server protocol support where you get extensive information about typing and other sort of static analysis of your code.
 And there's no reason that I can't add it.
 It's just hard.
 And I haven't done it yet.
 And I'm working on that for sure.
 But before cocalico used Emacs, for a very, you know, for 20 years?
 Well, you always think about, you know, the witness language, a proper language, when it can build itself can compile its own runtimes.
 And it when it's creating itself, and this is an interesting thing for the editor as well, right?
 When when can you create this tool with the tool itself?
 And I think that's a pretty awesome.
 I think it's got to help make it better, right?
 Because it's one thing to say, well, students get to type in here.
 And they're a little annoyed with that thing, the way it works, but whatever, right, versus I gotta live in this thing, day to day, no, we're fixing that problem all of a sudden, right?
 Is there some of that?
 Oh, yeah, yeah, like, we've had a million problems over the years.
 And he hit me all day long every day.
 So I definitely prioritize them.
 Not taking this paper cut anymore, exactly.
 Tomorrow, I'm fixing this or whatever.
 Alright, then.
 Notable pi baggage.
 So there is a package for Sage math, you can do pip install Sage math, but it's a kind of silly package, because all it does is check the SH installed somewhere on your computer, it doesn't actually install anything except this sort of like tiny little five lines of code.
 And in the future, though, I hope someday, maybe in five years, when you do pip install Sage math, you will actually install Sage into whatever Python environment you're using.
 So that's a major challenge, because Sage is like a million lines of code.
 That's new code written for stage plus a bunch of dependencies, which are themselves, you know, hundreds of thousands of lines of C code and assembly and other things.
 But you know, that's if I had a million dollars to spend on stage development, that would be what I would want to do, I want to break up stage and smaller pieces take like the really cool Python functionality we've written for sage, break it out of stage, and we get lots of Python packages.
 So they're my favorite pi pi packages, and not the many nonexistent packages that exist only in my head.
 Which together someday with me, pip install Sage math, install Sage math.
 There you go.
 That's like calling your shots, right?
 Yeah, we're gonna do this here comes awesome.
 It's from 25.
 Exactly.
 Put it on the calendar, right?
 But I'll call the action people want to get started with cocao.
 Maybe try it in their classroom or try to one of their research projects, what do they do just type cocao.com into your browser.
 And you'll get to the website, and there's lots of information right on the website about how to use it.
 You can also be typed shared kukoc.com, you can browse through, like 10s of thousands of documents, people have publicly shared from co calc.
 So they're like Jupyter notebooks, markdown files, all kinds of different things.
 And when you're looking at any one of those documents, there's a big green button at the top, which is called Open and run or run now.
 And when you click it, it will start up code calc and interactively run that thing.
 And you don't have to make an account.
 You don't have to do anything at all.
 Just sit back for a few seconds.
 And then you'll be using code calc.
 And it's completely anonymous.
 And free to do that.
 Yeah, very, very cool.
 Well, great work on this project.
 It's so nice to check in with you.
 You know, we last spoke in 2016.
 And I think at the time, you're still in your professor role, but working on Sage math.
 So what a long journey you've been on and well done.
 Thank you very much for having me on the podcast.
 Yeah, you bet.
 Bye.
 Bye.
 This has been another episode of talk Python.
 To me.
 Our guest on this episode was William Stein, and it's been brought to you by linode.
 And us over at Talk Python Training.
-Start your next Python project on the nodes state of the art cloud service, just visit talk python.fm slash linode li in Eau de, you'll automatically get a $20 credit when you create a new account.
+Start your next Python project on the nodes state of the art cloud service, just visit talkpython.fm/ linode li in Eau de, you'll automatically get a $20 credit when you create a new account.
 Want to level up your Python.
 If you're just getting started, try my Python jumpstart by building 10 apps course or if you're looking for something more advanced, check out our new async course the digs into all the different types of async programming you can do in Python.
 And of course, if you're interested in more than one of these, be sure to check out our everything bundle.
 It's like a subscription that never expires.
 Be sure to subscribe to the show, open your favorite pod catcher and search for Python.
 We should be right at the top.
-You can also find the iTunes feed at slash iTunes.
-The Google Play feed is slash play in the direct RSS feed at slash RSS on talk python.fm.
+You can also find the iTunes feed at /itunes.
+The Google Play feed is /play in the direct RSS feed at /rss on talk python.fm.
 This is your host Michael Kennedy.
 Thanks so much for listening.
 I really appreciate it.
 Get out there and write some Python code